Living In Sync With Your Inner Seasons

 You might have already noticed that you feel most energetic around ovulation and less during menstruation*.
 This of course has to do with hormonal shifts, but what if I told you that you can use these shifts to your advantage?

 All it takes for you is to start charting your menstrual cycle and schedule your month around each phase.
 Tracking your cycle not only reveals when you are menstruating, but also when you are ovulating, the best time to schedule big projects or your adventures.

-You would do well by switching the “airplane" mode to create more time to connect with your womb space.
-For us women our womb space is the seat of our intuition.
+You would do well by switching to “airplane" mode to create more time to connect with your womb space.
+For us women, our womb space is the seat of our intuition.
 Ancestral knowledge, deep wisdom and the divine feminine all of them reside in this sacred space and will be loudest during your Inner Winter.